 Work on Detention House I began at the beginning of October 2011.
 The dilapidated fabric of the building and the extensive structural changes made to Detention House I after 1990 by the state of Brandenburg presented the association with major challenges in the renovation.
 In addition, much of the building had been destroyed by vandalism after it ceased operation in 2002.
 In several redevelopment phases, parts of the historical condition were reconstructed and deconstructed.
 The Cottbus Prison Memorial, which opened on 4 September 2012 with a concert by Wolf Biermann, bears witness to this transition and the complexity of the site.
 The site has been a listed building since August 2020.

-During the SED dictatorship, a comparatively large number of academics and artists served their prison terms in the Cottbus penal institution.
-Some former political prisoners who had either already been sentenced as artists for political reasons or who later began artistic activities after their release from prison are involved in the Human Rights Centre.
-They actively contribute their skills, work and biographies to the exhibition and educational work of the memorial.
+During the SED (Die Sozialistische Einheitspartei Deutschlands/ The Socialist Unity Party of Germany)dictatorship, a comparatively large number of academics and artists served their prison terms in the Cottbus penal institution.
+Some former political prisoners, who had either already been sentenced as artists for political reasons or who later began artistic activities after their release from prison, are involved nowadays in the Human Rights Centre.
+They actively contribute their skills, work and biographies to the exhibition and educational activity of the memorial.

 "Der Weitsichtige" (The Far-Sighted One), artwork by the former prisoner and artist Frank Timpe from 2012, metal coils on canvas.